Skip to Content

 Our founding attorney, Douglas H. Hoang, has decades of experience in employment law, including time defending employers.
 That background gives us a clear view of how companies and their lawyers often approach disability discrimination claims.
 We use that insight to prepare thoughtful, informed strategies for the workers we represent.

 When you reach out for help, you need more than legal information.
 You need a firm that understands how high the stakes are when your health and job are both on the line.
-At K2 Employment Law, we are dedicated to representing employees, not employers, and we work to protect workers throughout Van Nuys and nearby communities.
+At K2 Employment Law, we represent employees, not employers, and advocate for workers throughout Van Nuys and nearby communities.

 What Disability Discrimination Looks Like